 Based off the Teddy Bear Tales illustrated stories, the Teddyverse comic books continue the adventures of Tristan the Teddy Bear, Wilma Bunny, Archer, Fernando, and whole pantheon of new heroes and villains – as the battle for bedtime continues at theteddyverse.com

 It all began with one little Teddy Bear…

-The story began early 2011 as small paragraph that came in my head after looking at one of Jean’s abandoned Teddy Bears on a shelf.
+The story began early 2011 as a scatter of words that came in my head after looking at an abandoned Teddy Bear on a shelf.
 The little fella was dusty, leaning to one side and had long been ignored; however the amber eyes still sparkled and there was still a smile on his face.
-You can read the first paragraph below.
+You can read these first words below.

 Sitting on the shelf is a Teddy Bear, no different than any other Teddy Bear you would find in the store, or in the arms of their child, or, like this bear, left abandoned on a shelf somewhere.
 Here they all sit, without protest or compliant, and wait.
 Watching their child sleep at night, for the Teddy Bear has a secret, they vigilantly stand watch to protect children from the Monsters under the Bed.